YouNow/younow.github.io/info/en/jobs.md

 ---
-title: Careers at YouNow
+title: Jobs at YouNow
 layout: default
 category: EN
 ---
-## Empower others.
-Empower yourself.
+## Join the YouNow Team

 To thrive at YouNow, your ambition should match our world-changing aspirations.
 We are a small, close-knit team that works hard to craft an experience that touches the lives of hundreds of millions of people.